green-code-initiative/ecoCode/README.md

 At first based on a [set of smells](https://olegoaer.perso.univ-pau.fr/android-energy-smells/) theorised by Olivier Le Goaër, we are totally open to add more if you have data on others smells !

 Here is a list of implemented smells.
-If you’re developer, feel free to add more, there’s another list of smells needing to be implemented !
+If you’re developer, feel free to add more, there’s another list needing to be implemented ! (*coming soon*)

 ----
 ## To start using ecoCode SonarQube plugin